 When someone passes away, it can be overwhelming to know where to start, or to work out what you need to do and when.
-Below, we’ve explained what to expect after you let us know a loved one with a Hodge account has passed away.
+Below, we explain what to expect after you let us know a loved one with a Hodge savings account or mortgage has passed away.

 Contacting us is just one of many things you’ve got to think about, so we promise to try and make the process as quick and easy as possible for you when you’re ready to get in touch.

 Below, we’ve explained exactly how the process works once you’ve let us know that a loved one has passed away.
 We’ve also included some links to resources that you might find useful, and suggested some places to get support.

 Once you’re ready to start letting organisations, like us, know, there are four stages to the process.

 One of the first things to do is to tell us.
 We’ll let you know exactly what information we’ll need, and walk you through the process.

 We’ll need to make changes to the person’s account, and we’ll ask for some information, like a death certificate, to help us do that.